subquery/documentation/docs/subquery_network/delegators/rewards.md

 You need to assess a few things when deciding on what Node Operator to choose.

-Node Operators set an Node Operator’s Commission Rate (NOCR) which is the percentage Node Operators earn.
+Node Operators set a Node Operator’s Commission Rate (NOCR) which is the percentage Node Operators earn.
 Therefore, a lower NOCR will be more attractive for Delegators as a larger percentage of rewards is shared between Delegators.

 For example, Node Operator A has set an NOCR of 30% and has received SQT from 8 Delegators.
 This means that the 8 Delegators plus the Node Operator itself, will be rewarded a share of the remaining 70% of what the Node Operator has earned.
 The share will be split proportionally between them based on the amount staked/delegated.
 Alternatively, if Node Operator A had an NOCR of 20%, then the 8 delegators and Node Operator would share proportionally rewards from the remaining 80% of rewards.
 In short, the lower the NOCR - the better it is for Delegators.